 What the course entails

 Semester 1 Tasks: Semester 1 will be delivered fully online and is spread out across semester 1.
-Before and after the seminar dates you will be asked to submit regular written homework tasks, to contribute to a discussion board, and to carry out a teaching observation exchange.
+Before and after the seminar dates you will be asked to submit regular online tasks, to contribute to a discussion board, and to carry out a teaching observation exchange.
 There is also a final assignment of around 1,400 words to submit after seminar 3.
 These tasks and the seminars are fully supported with a dedicated set of course materials in LEARN to which course participants are enrolled at the start of the course.

-Workload: Previous participants have reported that between 36-40 hours’ input is required to complete all aspects of the course over the semester.
-We do not expect this to change for the hybrid course.
+Workload: Previous participants have reported that between 40-50 hours’ input is required to complete all aspects of the course.
+We do not expect this to change for either semester.

 Detailed course information